pkerpedjiev/emptypipes/_posts/2015-09-02-sunshine-map.md

 2. The circular brush was obtained from [Elijah Meeks' bl.ock](http://bl.ocks.org/emeeks/ccc0368f6fb127d60b7c)
 3. There's a bottom layer using [CartoDB's Positron Layer](https://cartodb.com/basemaps), although this is usually covered by up the SVG containing the voronoi diagram.
 4. There's a middle layer containing the SVG element with all of the voronoi cells.
-5. Then there is a label-only [CaroDB Position Layer](https://cartodb.com/basemaps).
+5. Then there is a label-only [CartoDB Position Layer](https://cartodb.com/basemaps).
 6. Finally, on top of that, the circular brush is used to create the month selector control on the bottom right corner.
 7. The layer selector control on the upper right hand corner is a hacked facsimile of [Leaflet.js's Layers Control](http://leafletjs.com/examples/layers-control.html).
 It's hacked because the different layers aren't actually Leaflet layers, but rather different cross sections of the data.
 Selecting different options triggers a different data bind for the voronoi cells in the SVG layer.